vladimir-vg/dedalus/README.md

 # Testing

 In order to run tests, install dependencies `npm install` and then hit `make test`.
 Testscases themselves are just Dedalus programs.

-# Things to remember

- * "The constraints we imposed on Dedalus0 rules restrict how deductions may be made with respect to time.
-First,rules may only refer to a single time suffix variable in their body, and hence cannot join across different “timesteps”.
-Second, rules may specify deductions that occur concurrently with their ground facts or in the next timestep—in Dedalus0 , we rule out induction “backwards” in time or “skipping” into the future" (q) Dedalus paper, page 5

 # Related projects